 - Luxor temple established by Ramses II.

 - Gezira Island, Cairo established by Ramses II (20.4m high / 120 tons).

 - Cairo International Airport established by Ramses II 16.97m high.

-There are a lot of mesmerizing ancient Egyptian attractions in Cairo, Luxor, Aswan, and Alexandria should be discovered, so if you loved by history and ancient landmarks, you can check our luxury Egypt tours wich mixed by Nile cruise and choose your favorite trip to Egypt.
+There are a lot of mesmerizing ancient Egyptian attractions in Cairo, Luxor, Aswan, and Alexandria that should be discovered, so if you are interested in history and ancient landmarks, then you can check our luxury Egypt tours and Nile cruise and choose your favorite trip to Egypt.